luminus-framework/luminus/resources/md/services.md

 lein new luminus swag +swagger
 ```

-The resulting project will contain a `swagger.routes.services` namespace with a few example routes defined.
+The resulting project will contain an `<app>.routes.services` namespace with a few example routes defined.

 ## Working with Swagger